Ernest Jamison -- Orangeburg

-ORANGEBURG -- Mr. Ernest Jamison of 3291 Charleston Highway, Orangeburg, transitioned to his heavenly home on Friday, June 26, 2020.
+ORANGEBURG -- Mr. Ernest Jamison of 3291 Charleston Highway transitioned to his heavenly home on Friday, June 26, 2020.

+Graveside services will be held at 1 p.m.
+Wednesday, July 1, at Bushy Pond Baptist Church, Norway.
+Burial will follow in the church cemetery.

-Funeral services are incomplete and professional services have been entrusted to Jackson's Memorial Chapel, Neeses.
+Visitation will be held from 2 to 8 p.m.
+Tuesday, June 30, at Jackson's Memorial Chapel, Neeses.

 The family will also be receiving friends at the residence.
 Further condolences can be made at www.jacksonsmemorialchapel.net.